Gernott/mask/README.md

 backend module via drag and drop.
 Your configuration is stored in json files, which can be shared across projects.

-Mask provides different ield types, that you can use to customize your content elements.
+Mask provides different field types, that you can use to customize your content elements.
 Depending on the type there are different options available.
 Field types are grouped roughly into input, repeating and structural fields.
 With these given tools, you can cover almost all typical